What is Merch by Amazon? In short, it’s an on-demand printing service for t-shirts.

 Is Merch by Amazon Worth It?

-Amazon Merch is not a get-rich-quick scheme.
-It’s also not a chance to make fast money.
+Amazon Merch is not a get-rich-quick scheme or way to make easy profits.
 Remember, just getting invited to join can take months.

-Even though it will take time, Merch is a chance to generate thousands of dollars in passive income.
+Even though it will take time, Merch is a good opportunity to generate thousands of dollars in passive income.

 Smart-Minded reports that it’s possible to make several thousand dollars per month with Amazon Merch.
-Some sellers have achieved sales of tens of thousands of dollars once they are established.
+Some sellers have even achieved sales of tens of thousands of dollars once they are well established.

 The trap that many sellers fall into is that they forget they are actually the seller.
 Amazon handles almost everything except the actual selling.
-However, this is also why Merch by Amazon works great for anyone with a big enough audience, be they a blogger, influencer, or just a known brand.
+However, this is also why Merch on Amazon works well for anyone with a big enough social media audience, be they a blogger, influencer, or just a known brand.

 Amazon Merch sellers are paid monthly.
 This happens via EFT, or electronic funds transfer anytime their balance is over $0.00.
-When a product is sold, the royalties are paid 30 days following the end of the calendar month.
+When a product is sold, the Amazon Merch royalties are paid 30 days following the end of each calendar month.

 Why sell with Amazon?
 EntreResource suggests two good reasons:

-- A typical $25 t-shirt will give you $10 in royalties, whereas many other print on demand sites would only give you $5.
+- A typical $25 t-shirt will give you $10 in Merch royalties, whereas many other print-on-demand sites would only give you $5.

-- Amazon is the biggest online retailer of apparel, outselling their closest online competitor by over $10 billion a year.
-Amazon may soon become the biggest apparel retailer online or offline.
+- Amazon is the biggest online retailer of apparel, outselling its closest online competitor by over $10 billion a year.
+Amazon may well soon become the biggest apparel retailer online or offline.

-Don’t expect to make a six-digit income from Merch by Amazon alone.
+Don’t expect to make a six-digit income from Merch on Amazon alone.
 The truly successful have already proven they can make a few thousand dollars a month, but that requires creating hit designs that lots of people buy.
-Most sellers are lucky to make hundreds of dollars a month.
+Most sellers are lucky if they make a few hundred dollars a month.